Klvxn/Klvxn/README.md

 <h1> Hi there, call me Kelvin 👋🏼 </h1>

-- 🙋🏽‍♂️ I'm a Backend (Django) Developer and currently looking for internship or entry level positions.
+- 🙋🏽‍♂️ I'm a Backend and Cloud Developer and currently looking for internship or entry level positions.
 - 🔭 I’m a currently a student at <a href="altschoolafrica.com"> AltSchool Africa </a> and <a href="alx-t.com"> ALX-T </a> Udacity studying backend and cloud engineering.
 - 🌱 and learning to build RESTful APIs using <a href="https://django-rest-framework.org"> DRF </a>.
 - 👬 I’m looking to collaborate on any Django/DRF related project.